ole1986/a3-exile-scratchie/README.md

 ### Battleye

-+ add the below to the end of line `7 addAction` in your scripts.txt
++ add the below to the end of line `7 addAction` in your scripts.txt (important for office trade action menu)

  `!="officeTrader addAction"`

-+ add the below to the end of line `7 remoteexec` (line number 12?!) in your scripts.txt
++ add the below to the end of line `7 remoteexec` in your scripts.txt (important for buy/use and get prize)

  `!="remoteExecCall [\"ExileServer_lottery_network_request\"," !="remoteExecCall ['ExileServer_lottery_network_request',"`

-+ add the below to the end of line `7 ctrlCreate`
++ add the below to the end of line `7 ctrlCreate` (important for xm8 implementation)

  `!="ctrlCreate [\"RscExileXM8ButtonMenu\", 9898,"`

-+ add the below to the end of line `7 ""` in your remoteexec.txt
++ add the below to the end of line `7 ""` in your remoteexec.txt (important for buy/use and get prize)

  `!"ExileServer_lottery_network_request"`